‘Come on in… it’s going to be one Hell of a party’

 “Eerie supernatural moments are in short supply, though a brief bit where the demons lure the survivors out from safety by faking sunrise (complete with twittering birds) is acceptable – mostly, the demon possessees continue the same type of wisecracks, insults and snarls they were prone too in their normal personae.”
 The Kim Newman Web Site

-“Night of the Demons will entertain some people, those who need an attention grabbing look to entertain them but is going to do little for those who want storyline and character driven scares.”
-Andy Webb, The Movie Scene
+“Night of the Demons will entertain some people, those who need an attention-grabbing look to entertain them but is going to do little for those who want storyline and character-driven scares.”
+The Movie Scene

 “Patience with the braindead script’s predictability runs thin as the pacing slackens off and the contrived sickness continually fails to shock.”
-Alan Jones, Radio Times
+Radio Times

 Cast and characters (in credits order):